Sue: Oh no…

 Sue: Isn’t anyone going to ask him why he’s suddenly got an eye patch?

-With android doubles running about the place, it doesn’t take long for Sue to lose track.
+With android doubles running around the place, it doesn’t take long for Sue to lose track.

-Sue: Do both the Doctors have sore throats?
-Or is that how you tell them apart?
+Sue: Do both these Doctors have sore throats?
+Or is that how you can tell them apart?

-Crayford’s rocket lands safely and the SDC celebrate with a nice cup of tea.
+Space Defence celebrate Crayford’s safe return with a nice cup of tea.

-The Doctor confronts Colonel Faraday but Sue won’t give him the time of day.
+Sue still won’t give Colonel Faraday the time of day.

-Sue: It’s obvious that they’ve just hired somebody to say the Brig’s lines.
-But this bloke makes the Brig sound like an idiot; it just proves how good an actor Nick Courtney really was.
+Sue: It’s obvious they’ve hired somebody to say the Brig’s lines for him.
+But this bloke makes the Brig sound like an idiot.
+It just proves how good an actor Nick Courtney was.

 Sue: Who’s who?